What makes a garage look expensive?

 Track lighting is another option if you have a special vehicle you enjoy showing off.
 It allows you to adjust the direction and intensity of the light, which helps to give your garage an upscale, modern look.

 Some garages instead opt for smaller, unique fixtures that turn the lighting into a conversation piece.
+If you’re setting up workshop areas, proper electrical wiring will ensure you have adequate power for both lighting and tools.

 Either way, choosing lighting fixtures that complement the other features in your garage can help create a more functional and stylish space that feels more upscale and luxurious.